parit2015/Machine-Learning/MachineLearning/README.md

 # Machine Learning
-Since last decade, we learnt analytics to a great extent, and can able to run big analytics workload easily.
-Paradigm is now shifting more towords predictions, leveraging analytics infomation.
-Additionally, it required to have strong Statistical understanding, and supporting domain knowledge.
+Since last decade, we learnt analytics to greater extent, and are able to gain stratagical decision help gaing the business to run in another level.
+Paradigm is now shifting more towords heuristics and predictions, leveraging our analytics skills.

+Additionally, Machine Learning requires to have strong Statistical understanding, and supporting domain knowledge.

-I have started as beginner in this field, and are in ramp-up mode.
-I am utilizing my knowledge on Bigdata, and its programming aspect, my prior experience with pharma-data would probably help me in getting the things easily.
-Though I took all of my programs from one of references mentioned below, I put genuine effort in understanding the concepts and added useful comments are logs, which definitly would help a naive programmer or student in catching up things faster.
+I have started as a beginner in this field, and are in ramp-up mode currently.
+I am utilizing my knowledge on Bigdata, and skills on relevent programming aspects.
+My prior experience with pharma-data would probably help me in getting the things easily.

+Though, I took all of my programs from one of references mentioned below, I put genuine effort in understanding the concepts and added useful comments/logs.
+Programs would definitly help a naive programmer or student in catching up things faster, and more interstingly to have an initial hands-on in this new world of Machine Learning.
 ## Overview

 ML